WeilanTao/TodoListWebsite/README.md

 </br>

-Comment: try Googlr Chrome; it gives the best UI fit of this website!
+Comment: try it on Google Chrome browser; it gives the best UI fit of this website!